 Adding a knit binding to your garment is a great way to finish the edge of a knit fabric around armscye openings and necklines.
 Nicki LaFoille shows you step-by-step how to cut and make a binding strip and then how to add it to a garment.

 Nicki begins by talking about what binding strips are and how they should be cut.
-She talks about other common bias binding that you might be familiar with and how it is made and explains why knit binding needs to be made slightly differently in order to ensure that it will not only hold up well while you are sewing it onto your garment but will hold up well over the life of the garment.
+She talks about other common bias binding that you might be familiar with and how it is made.
+She then explains why knit binding needs to be made slightly differently in order to ensure that it will hold up well not only while you are sewing it onto your garment, but also throughout the life of the garment.

 Nicki then shows several examples of where the knit binding can be used on a shirt, including along the lower edge of a t-shirt as a way to hem the bottom, and along the armscye openings and neckline of a tank top.
 If you are needing to bind the edge of something like the upper edge of a skirt and want additional stretch, using fold over elastic binding can be a fun alternative.